What are diacritics and special characters?

 Special characters is a catch-all term for the hundreds of non-alphanumeric glyphs, symbols, and pictograms that add a touch of humour or sophistication to a lacklustre piece of writing.
 Or the flash of tinsel that makes it even worse.

 But where do you find these characters?
 And how do you know which to use, and when?
-This is the guide that helps copywriters, designers, and marketers zero in on the characters that give their message a look of supreme professionalism.
+This is the guide that helps copywriters, designers, and marketers drop in the characters that give their message a look of supreme professionalism.

 Don’t look here for a complete list – that would be a massive technical undertaking.
 This is something more practical: an introduction to the variety of characters, supported by links to pages prepared by people who have already done the hard work of sorting them into relevant and usable lists.

 Yes, MS Word does have its own insert-character option, but those 3,360 unnamed characters are in unhelpful Unicode order.
 The lists on this page are easier to navigate.